 Regular services for 2018 started on April 1st.

-Services will operate between 1300 and 1700, weather permitting.
+Services will operate between 1300 and 1700, weather permitting The last train will depart at 5pm prompt.
 We will do our best to run as advertised but please note that during foul weather service may be suspended or, as a last resort, abandoned.
 Please also remember that we are all unpaid volunteers running trains in our spare time.
 We enjoy doing this as much as you enjoy riding!

 Fares for 2018 are unchanged (since 2006!) at £1 for the Mainline and 50p for the Heritage Track.
+Riding twice? – save time on the Mainline by buying a 2-trip ticket.
 The former ticket-less system changed in 2017 and new heritage or souvenir tickets are being issued.
 Please obtain these from the booking office and retain for inspection on the train or at the station entrance.
 You may wish to keep these for scrapbooks or journals or for possible promotions later in the season.
 A used ticket bin is provided at the exit if you wish to dispose of your ticket thoughtfully.

-There will be a number of special charity days in 2018.
-On Mayday Monday we raise funds for the EACH Nook Appeal and on August Bank Holiday Monday we will run trains to benefit the Lord Mayor’s Fund.
+There are a number of special charity days in 2018.
+On Mayday Monday we raised funds for the EACH Nook Appeal and on August Bank Holiday Monday we will run trains to benefit the Lord Mayor’s Fund.
 The final Sunday will be the traditional day for Children in Need.
 We raised over £3.5k for charities in 2017.
 We hope to repeat this in 2018.

 As with any railway, all tickets are issued subject to conditions.
 A copy of the Conditions of Carriage may be found here